 In the mountainous district of Tu Mo Rong, the thing that haunts students the most is probably steep passes.

-Contribute money to support the game
+Contribute money to support the students

 On a winter morning, in the bitter cold, Ms. Ho Thi Thuy Van, Principal of Dak Ha Primary School, rolled up her sleeves to help everyone cut and wash vegetables.
 Ms. Van said that Ty Tu is one of three schools with disadvantaged students, whose homes are about 3-4 km from the school.
 Students here have to climb over 5 hills to get to the school.